 - Fast track entry – Theme parks are awesome, but the lines aren’t.
 The Southern California CityPASS is your ticket into the included parks, so you can skip lining up to purchase tickets.
 That means more time to enjoy your day.

-Theme park junkies – The Southern California CityPASS is a theme park pass, and it’s a good one.
-So, if you’re looking to spend four or five days on the theme park circuit, this pass is probably a good fit for you.
+Theme park junkies – The Southern California CityPASS offers discount tickets to area theme parks.
+So, if you’re looking to spend four or five days on the theme park circuit, you can probably find some cheap tickets here.

-Disney fans – If you love Disney, this is an excellent pass for you because it includes access to both Disney parks over three days (plus a Magic Morning).
+Disney fans – If you love Disney, this is good option because it includes access to both Disney parks at a discount.
 If you’ve never been to Disney, let me tell you, you can easily spend three days there.
 If you’ve been there before and loved it, you know how long you need and can decide accordingly.

-Visitors to San Diego – If you plan on making San Diego your main hub during your trip, the SoCal CityPASS is a nice fit.
-All of the attractions are located in either San Diego County or Orange County.
+Visitors to San Diego – If San Diego will be your main hub during your trip, the SoCal CityPASS is a nice fit.
+Most of the attractions are located in either San Diego County or Orange County.

 Who Should Skip the Southern California CityPASS

-People who don’t like theme parks – That’s basically all this pass is, so if theme parks aren’t your jam, the Southern California CityPASS isn’t for you.
+People who don’t like theme parks – This pass offers discounted tickets to Southern California theme parks.
+So, if theme parks aren’t your jam, the Southern California CityPASS isn’t for you.

-Visitors focusing on Los Angeles – The pass bills itself as a “Southern California” pass, but – if most of your trip will be spent in L.A. – this probably isn’t the pass for you.
-All of the SoCal CityPASS attractions are located exclusively in Orange County and San Diego County.
-If you’re looking for a sightseeing card with more options for LA, check out the Go Los Angeles Card instead.
+Visitors focusing on Los Angeles – The pass bills itself as a “Southern California” pass.
+If most of your trip will be spent in L.A., however, this probably isn’t the pass for you.
+Most of the SoCal CityPASS attractions are located in Orange and San Diego counties.
+If you’re looking for a sightseeing pass with more L.A. options, check out Go City’s Los Angeles All-Inclusive Pass instead.

 How to Buy the Southern California CityPASS

-Buying the Southern California CityPASS is a breeze – grab it online now.
+Buying tickets through the Southern California CityPASS is a breeze – grab them online here.
+You’ll get an email immediately and can download and print your e-tickets from home.

 Is the Southern California CityPASS Worth It?